Creating Affordable Housing

 Increasing Flexibility to Add Accessory Dwelling Units (ADU)

-Also on October 26, 2015, the City Council amended the Accessory Dwelling Unit (aka secondary unit, in-law unit, granny flat, backyard cottage) ordinance.
+The State has recently passed new laws regarding accessory dwelling units (aka secondary unit, in-law unit, granny flat, backyard cottage) ordinance.
 ADUs are a smaller living unit on a property that has a single-family residence, providing an additional housing option, which is typically more affordable than other types of housing.
+The City will be updating its regulations for compliance with this new law.
 For more information, visit the following page: http://ww.redwoodcity.org/adu

 Funds for Affordable Housing